mahdibland/V2RayAggregator/README.md

 [![Collect](https://github.com/mahdibland/SSAggregator/actions/workflows/Collector.yml/badge.svg)](https://github.com/mahdibland/SSAggregator/actions/workflows/Collector.yml) [![Airport Collect](https://github.com/mahdibland/SSAggregator/actions/workflows/Airport_Collector.yml/badge.svg)](https://github.com/mahdibland/SSAggregator/actions/workflows/Airport_Collector.yml)

-## Quick Note
+## Quick Note & Updates
-🔴 This project is still under maintance. so don't use it until further announcement cause there is a chance you will get errors while updating the nodes, etc.
+🔴 ~~This project is still under maintance. so don't use it until further announcement cause there is a chance you will get errors while updating the nodes, etc.~~

+🟢 11/1/2022: from now you can use this project. also readme file updated with the recent changes so you can find out which file to use.

 ## Introduction

 The automation functions of this repository are all implemented based on `GitHub Actions`

 Test the speed of each free node pool on the network and the nodes shared by bloggers to screen out relatively stable and high-speed nodes, and then import them into the warehouse for sharing records.
-The filtered node links are in the repository `./sub/sub_list.json` file, most of which are links to other `GitHub` repositories, if you have a good subscription link, please submit PR, all the nodes contained in these links will be merged in Repository `./sub/sub_merge.txt`.

-The node subscription files after speed test screening are in the repository root directory `Eterniy`(Base64) and `Eternity.yml`(Clash).
-Also keep a record of the original node link in the repository's `./update`.

 The speed measurement function is implemented in the `GitHub Actions` environment using [LiteSpeedTest](https://github.com/xxf098/LiteSpeedTest), so there are many nodes in the United States, which cannot well represent the node availability in the domestic network environment.